hvandermarel/GNSS-Perl-toolbox/README.md

 # GNSS-Perl-toolbox
-GNSS Perl toolbox with rinex editing and statistics, time conversions, and other utilities.
+GNSS Perl toolbox with rinex editing, filtering, statistics, time and file conversions, and a few other utilities.

 ## Description